 Revise its catalogue by proposing new destinations, places.
 Some TOs specialized in foreign countries are selling France to their clients, travel agencies are selling the region next door...
 There is a strong interest in Regional Tourism in France 🇫🇷:

-Propose more flexible conditions for postponement, cancellation and guarantees.
-And once again integrate the turnkey "customer service" to accompany the traveller or the company in a serene experience.
+Suggest more flexible conditions for postponement, cancellation and guarantees.
+And once again integrate the turnkey "customer service" to accompany the traveler or the company in a serene experience.

 Participate in Tomorrow's Tourism.
 The tourism profession is evolving and raising new issues.
 To have a real impact or follow these trends, join the Breathe network, a movement to think about the "tourism of tomorrow".
 (Respire Groups: Linkedin – Facebook) on subjects such as "virtuous tourism, tourismophobia, the agency of tomorrow or handi'capable tourism".

 The French government and the regions reacted quickly to preserve our tourist ecosystem.
 Thanks to certain measures, many tourism professionals continue to exist and are preparing for the future after 💰.